-As we celebrate the release of the audio version of Love Letters from Heaven, beautifully narrated by Sharon Cline, I thought I would share part of the inspiration behind the story with a couple of examples.
+As we have released of the audio version of Love Letters from Heaven, beautifully narrated by Sharon Cline, I thought I would share part of the inspiration behind the story with a couple of examples.
 Keep in mind though, I have more!
 Lots more...

 Though the men laughed, they must’ve taken him seriously, for later that afternoon, when an unexpected battle presented itself, the men asked the Captain to give him a duty elsewhere.
 The Captain, having a fondness for the private as well, complied.
 However, George would have none of it.
 “I came here to do my duty and although I know I shall be killed I shall go in,” he said.